salmonsabshimi/salmonsabshimi/README.md

-hi i'm sabrina ^_^
+Hi I'm sabrina ^_^

-i'm in my final year of undergrad! :D
+I just finished my final year of undergrad! :D
 <!--
 **salmonsabshimi/salmonsabshimi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.